exakat/exakat/docs/Reports.rst

 RadwellCode is a Text report format.

-RadwellCode depends on the following 1 themes : RadwellCodes.
+RadwellCode depends on the following theme : RadwellCodes.

 SimpleTable
 -----------